khanfarabi/Graph-Covolution-Network/README.md

 In this project, I have implemented Graph Convolution Networks (GCN) using python.
 I have tried to explain the prediction made by GNN using the first-order-logic formulas in Markov Logic Networks (MLN).
 GCN is a deep learning model that uses the relational knowledge to perform the inference.
 However, it is hard to explain the predictions made by deep models.
 In this project, I have incorporated MLN to describe the inference outcomes made by GCN.
 The project work is still in progress.
 In future, the new explanation algorithms will be added.
 I have used publicly available cora data set.

 # Running Program
-In GCN_Project.ipynb  notebook he code of Gibbs sampling based  MLN approach is implemented in the first part.
+In GCN_Project.ipynb  notebook the code of Gibbs sampling based  MLN approach is implemented in the first part.

 To implement GCN, I have used the code from https://stellargraph.readthedocs.io/en/v1.0.0rc1/demos/node-classification/gcn/gcn-cora-node-classification-example.html